GrandeSoftwareSolutions/Lazer_Eyes/README.md

 Lazer Eyes will only work on the newer, pro model iPhones &reg;, and iPads&reg;.
 * Specific models being the iPhone 12 Pro&reg;, iPhone 12 Pro Max&reg;, and newer, along with the 5.0 generation iPad Pro&reg;

+### __Liability Disclaimer__
+Disclaimer: The developers and publisher of this application assume no liability for any injury or property damage that may result from using this app.
+This application is intended to serve as a tool to aid navigation; however, it should not be solely relied upon as the sole means of support.
+Users are advised to exercise caution and use this application at their own risk.

+### __Privacy Policy__
+Lazer Eyes does not collect any Personal Information.
+We do not use any tracking software.

 ### __Authors__
 Cristian Bueno\
 Kseniia Gromova\